4: When Chamber Pots Fly

 All hell broke loose.

 The Guardsmen drew their weapons and broke rank, charging as the crowd surged forward from both sides and overran them.
-The world blurred and spun as Rory was shoved from all sides, forced closer to the carriage and the guards by the crowd around her.
+The world blurred and spun as Rory was shoved from all sides.
 Commoners armed themselves with whatever they could find.
 Sticks.
 Stones.
 Sharpened nails.
-Some even managed to produce daggers as they waded through the fighting, almost as if they had been expecting trouble.
+Some even managed to produce daggers and clubs as they waded through the fighting, almost as if they'd been expecting trouble.

 But she couldn't.
-She was frozen, rooted to the spot and enthralled by fear.
+She was frozen, rooted to the spot.
+Enthralled by fear.

 A hand reached out and seized the girl by the collar of her shirt, dragging her out of harm's way as the stallion's hooves smashed down in the spot where she had been frozen a moment ago.
 With a firm yank she was lifted to her feet then shoved aside as her saviour moved to block a guardsman's baton with a pair of long daggers.
 She recognised the man from before, the one that had told her to stand fast.

-"Don't just stand there, boy!" he yelled.
+"Don't just stand there, boy!" he yelled, eyes wide with frenzy.
 "Fight back!
 Fight for freedom!
 Let these bastards see your resolve!"

 "Careful, miss.
-That had to hurt," he commented, reaching forward to yank her out of harm's way as two brawlers charged towards them.
+That had to hurt."
+Moving swiftly, he grabbed her by the arm and yanked her out of harm's way as two brawlers charged towards them.
+Sword at the ready, he brought them both down.

-The knight grabbed her close and lead her through the crowd.
-She followed obediently, carefully avoiding looking at the man's face.
-If he was a knight, then he was a son in a house of nobility, and there was every chance that she'd met him before.
+The knight grabbed her close and led her through the crowd.
+She followed obediently, keeping her head down to avoid looking at the man's face.
+If he was a knight, then he was the son of a noble house and there was every chance that they'd met him before.
 Rory didn't even want to know what her stepfather would do her if word reached his ears that she'd been caught in a commoner's riot.
-She studied the coat-of-arms painted onto the man's breastplate and cross-referenced the image in her mind; crossed spears on a field of emerald green - that was the seal of the Southern Fens.
-Rory made a mental note to avoid any and all nobles from Southern Fens.
+She studied the coat-of-arms painted onto the man's breastplate and cross-referenced the image in her mind: a bronze pair crossed spears on a field of emerald green - that was the seal of the Southern Fens.
+Burning it into her mind, Rory made a mental note to avoid any and all nobles from the region.

-Driving a path through the crowd he ushered her into an alcove made by an upturned cart and a wall, already occupied by a frightened young woman and two little boys, and removed his helmet to address them.
+Driving a path through the crowd he ushered her into an alcove made by an upturned cart and a wall where a frightened young woman and two little boys cowered, and removed his helmet to address them.
 The woman gave the knight a small nod of acknowledgement.
 Apparently he'd also pulled her and the two boys out of the fray.
 Such displays of chivalry were rare in these days, particularly towards the common folk.

 "Strange cove, that one."
-A heavy hand clapped Rory on the shoulder and she let out an embarrassingly girly shriek.
-The woman and children sharing her shelter turned in alarm.
+A heavy hand clapped Rory on the shoulder and she let out an embarrassingly loud, girly shriek.
+The woman and children sharing her shelter spun in alarm.

-"Isaac!" yelled Rory furiously, turning around so that she could glare at him.
+"Isaac!" yelled Rory furiously, whirling around to glare at the grinning man.

 "That's how ye scream?
-There ain't no way anyone'll believe yer a man if you go around shriekin' like that."
+Ain't no way anyone'll believe yer a man if you go around shriekin' like that."

 "Well forgive me for being a little wound up at the moment," snapped Rory.
-"But in case you didn't notice, there is a riot out there!"
+"In case you didn't notice, there is a riot out there!"

-"Then why are you giving me the stink-eye?"
+"Then why are you giving me the stink-eye?" demanded Rory.
 Isaac raised an eyebrow at her and she threw her hands up in defeat.
 "Never mind!
 How'd you find me?"

 Isaac winked and tapped his nose.
-"Trick of the trade, love."
+"Trick of the trade."

 "Oh?
 And what trade might that be?"

-She scowled as the man tsk-ed at her.
-"I think we've got more pressin' matters at hand.
+She scowled as the man shook his head at her.
+"I think we've got more pressin' matters at hand, lass.
 How's about we get ye out of here, hmm?"

 "And how do you suppose we do that?"
 Rory demanded.
 "Unless you can fly, I see no way out of here except going back into the mob."

-To Rory's annoyance Isaac just laughed at her, somehow it didn't surprise her that the blond man was as eerily calm as the knight who had rescued her.
-"Actually, lady, I was gonna suggest we take the roofs, but if ye want ta fly, go ahead and try."
+To Rory's annoyance Isaac just laughed at her.
+Somehow it didn't surprise her that the blond man was as eerily calm as the knight who had rescued her.
+"Actually, Lady, I was gonna suggest we take the roofs, but if ye want ta fly—" He flapped his hands in imitation of wings. "—go ahead and try."

 "I didn't mean –"